Employment Contract Attorney in Mullica Hill, NJ

 Contact a New Jersey firm with your best interests in mind

-* We offer document review and a phone consultation for a flat fee of $225.
-We offer a document review and in-person consultation for a flat fee of $450.
-In both cases, payment must be made in advance through PayPal and the documents must be scanned into PDF form.
+*We offer document review and a phone consultation for a flat fee of $275.
+Payment must be made in advance through PayPal and the documents must be scanned into PDF form.
 To proceed with payment and document upload, follow this link.
 Once we have received payment and the documents, we will schedule a consultation.
+By providing the consultation, we do not commit to further representation.
+Should you seek representation beyond this initial consultation, we will require a separate retainer agreement.